Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a picture of where you’d like to be in the next year, or two?
-Failing to set achievable goals will hinder progress.
-Set clear, short and long-term objectives, prioritizing those with the highest impact on your career advancement.
-To improve your job satisfaction Make sure these objectives align with your personal goals.
+Have you got a crystal clear picture of where you’d like be in the next one year or two?
+Failure to set goals that are achievable can hinder progress.
+Create clear short-term and long-term goals that prioritize those that will have the greatest impact on career advancement.
+In order to increase job satisfaction be sure your objectives align with your personal goals.

 How Can You Network Better?